snowformatics/BlasterQt/paper/paper.md

 - Local  sequence database management

-“Blaster” is available as Microsoft Windows installer and the open source code is accessible on GitHub with xx license.
+“Blaster” is available as Microsoft Windows installer and the open source code is accessible on GitHub with MIT License.

 # Design and Implementation